gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 Furthermore, the S3 console will not let you preview an image and it won't let you download more than one file at a time.

-To work around those limitations, use the [S3 Browser utility](#s3-browser-utility).
+To work around the S3 conole's limitations, use the [S3 Browser utility](#s3-browser-utility).

 ## S3 Browser utility
 [S3 Browser](https://s3browser.com) is a 3rd-party Windows utility that makes it possible and/or easier to perform tasks